Why Measuring Wheat Pollen Quality?

 Therefore, the selection of male lines that can produce high-quality pollen in large numbers is crucial in ensuring effective pollination.
 Information on these parameters can further be used in optimizing the female to male ratio.

-Traditional pollen analysis methods are based on staining or germination.
-In the case of wheat, these methods can not be applied due to the short lifetime of wheat pollen and its sensitive behaviour in liquids, as the pollen grains tend to burst.
+Traditional pollen analysis methods are lab-based and rely on staining or germination.
+In the case of wheat, these methods are difficult to apply due to the short lifetime of wheat pollen and its sensitive behavior in liquids, as the pollen grains tend to burst.

 Analyze Pollen Shedding Dynamics

-A valid approach to select male lines that produce a large quantity of pollen is to quantify the pollen shed per area and time.
-With the Ampha Z32 Pollen Analyzer and liquid pollen traps you can analyze pollen shed dynamics during the flowering period.
+Amphasys developed a method to quantify the pollen shed per area and time.
+Using our Pollen Analyzers and liquid pollen traps, you can determine pollen shed dynamics during the flowering period.